Teams

 Project Manager

 The specific role in the team is Project Manager.
 He or she is the leader of the team and receives notifications related to the project.
-Project Manager is always only one in the team and you give him the role that is set as Project Manager in the Administration Application.
-Go to Administration Application > Groups and select group you want set as project manager role.
-If so, open it and mark Project manager check box.
+Project Manager is always the only one in the team and you give him the role that is set as Project Manager in the Administration Center.
+In the Admin Center, simply go to the Groups section, open the desired group, and check the This role is used for marking users as project manager field in the Additional Settings tab.
+Only one group can have the Project manager role at the time.